algolia/instantsearch-ios/doc/src/widgets.md

 - The **SearchBarWidget** which is a specialized `UISearchBar`.
 Since it inherits from `UISearchBar`, it supports all of its existing attributes.
 - The **TextFieldWidget** which is a specialized `UITextField`.
 Also, it supports all of `UITextField`'s existing attributes.
-- Using `InstantSearch.add(searchController: UISearchController)` for a `UISearchController` or `InstantSearch.add(searchBar: UISearchBar)` for a `UISearchBar` in order for InstantSearch to subscribe to typing events and automatically send search events to Algolia on each new keystroke.
+- Using `InstantSearch.register(searchController: UISearchController)` for a `UISearchController` or `InstantSearch.register(searchBar: UISearchBar)` for a `UISearchBar` in order for InstantSearch to subscribe to typing events and automatically send search events to Algolia on each new keystroke.

 As with any `UIView`, you can specify the first 2 widgets in two ways: